Assessment of the Dimension-5 Seesaw Portal and Impact of Exotic Higgs Decays on Non-Pointing Photon Searches: Conclusions

 \section{Conclusions}

 In this work we have revisited the Type-I Seesaw enlarged with dimension-5 effective operators.
-The model is characterized by new interactions between the sterile neutrino states and SM neutral bosons, via the Anisimov-Graesser and dipole operators.
+The model is characterized by new couplings between the sterile neutrino states and SM neutral bosons, via the Anisimov-Graesser and dipole operators.
 These lead to new interactions involving light neutrinos via mixing.

 After presenting our setup, we have calculated the decay width of the heavy neutrinos.
-We find that, although usually dominated by $N_h\to\nu_\ell\,\gamma$, the standard Seesaw three-body decays have a very important role when the heavy neutrino masses are above the GeV, and the dipole coupling $\alpha_{NB}/\Lambda$ is not too large.
+We find that, although usually dominated by $N_h\to\nu\,\gamma$, the standard Seesaw three-body decays have a very important role when the heavy neutrino masses are above the GeV, and the dipole coupling $\alpha_{NB}/\Lambda$ is not too large.
 We have also calculated the modification to the three-body partial widths from the dipole coupling, and find that the impact on the decay length does not exceed $10\%$.

-After reviewing existing constraints on the dipole coupling, we have re-evaluated the LEP bounds from $e^+e^-\to N_h\,\nu_\ell$ production.
+We then review existing constraints on the dipole coupling, and re-evaluate the LEP bounds from $e^+e^-\to N_h\,\nu_\ell$ production.
 We find that if the sterile-light mixing is not enhanced from its naive Seesaw value, there are no bounds on the coupling.
 However, if the mixing is large the bound could rule out at most $\alpha_{NB}/\Lambda\gtrsim10^{-8}$~GeV$^{-1}$, for $M_h\sim1$~GeV.

 Finally, we turn to non-pointing photon searches at the LHC.
 These searches could probe regimes where an exotic Higgs decay pair produces long-lived heavy neutrinos, disintegrating later into a photon and a light neutrino.
-The latest published paper on this topic corresponds to an 8 TeV ATLAS search.
-We also found a 13 TeV ATLAS search in the form of a PhD thesis.
+The latest published paper on this topic corresponds to an 8 TeV ATLAS search (2014).
+We also found a 13 TeV ATLAS search in the form of a PhD thesis (2021), with an associated conference note (2022).
 We recasted both, concluding that the 8 TeV search is not sensitive to our model.
 Our implementation of the 13 TeV analysis differed from the original search in the sense that we chose a VBF trigger, instead of single lepton for Higgs production.
 We found a competitive number of events passing all cuts, suggesting that this kind of analysis could place future bounds on the Higgs branching ratio to these long-lived neutrino states.